Yinka Ayefele

-Yinka Ayefele MON is a Nigerian music producer, gospel singer, Music CDS, VCD's, He has Presented by API Music (Alloy Production International) 1998 - 2009, Galaxy Music (2008 - 2018), Role Model Entertainment (2019–Present) and radio presenter and founder of Fresh FM Radio Station, Ibadan.
+Olayinka Joel Ayefele MON is a Nigerian music producer, gospel singer, radio presenter, and founder of Fresh and Blast FM network of radio stations across south-western Nigeria.

 Early life

-Ayefele was born in Ipoti-Ekiti, a city in Ekiti State in southwestern Nigeria.
+Ayefele was born in Ipoti-Ekiti, a town in Ekiti State in southwestern Nigeria.

 Education

 He attended Our Saviours Anglican Primary School in Ipoti-Ekiti for his primary and secondary education before he later proceeded to Ondo State College of Arts and Science in Ikare Akoko, Ondo State, Nigeria.

 Career

 Ayefele worked briefly as journalist and broadcaster at the Federal Radio Corporation of Nigeria, Ibadan, where he also produced jingles and musical works on radio.
 He began his music career in 1997 after he was involved in an automobile accident which damaged his spinal cord and made him reliant on a wheelchair.
-While in the hospital after spending there about 9 months, his friend, Kola Olootu visited and advised him to put some songs together.
+While in the hospital where he spent about 9 months, his friend, Kola Olootu, visited and advised him to put some songs together.
 This suggestion resulted in the release of his debut album titled, Bitter Experience in 1998 which brought him into limelight.
 The release of Bitter Experience was followed by the release of Sweet Experience.
 Other albums released by the gospel musician are Something Else, Divine Intervention and Life after death, released in honor of Gbenga Adeboye, a Nigerian radio presenter, musician and comedian.
 The title Bitter Experience reflected his ordeal and Sweet Experience was the sweetness after a "Bitter Experience".
+Ayefele's music has been published by different outfits, including API Music (Alloy Production International) 1998 - 2009, Galaxy Music (2008–2018), and Role Model Entertainment (2019).